CSUChico-CSCI340/CSCI340-Shell-Assignment/README.md

 </pre>

 ##Hints

-
-Read
-Chapter  8
-of
-Computer  Systems:  A  Programmer’s  Perspective  (2nd  Edition) by  Randal  E.
-Bryant, David R. O’Hallaron (You can rent it for the semester for  ̃$20) 
+* Read **Chapter  8** of *Computer  Systems:  A  Programmer’s  Perspective  (2nd  Edition)* by  Randal  E. Bryant, David R. O’Hallaron (You can rent it for the semester for ~$20)
-Use  the  trace  files  to  guide  the  development  of  your  shell.
-Starting  with trace01.txt
-,  make
-sure that your shell produces the identical output as the reference shell.
-Then move on to trace file trace02.txt
-, and so on.
+* Use  the  trace  files  to  guide  the  development  of  your  shell.
+Starting  with *trace01.txt*,  make sure that your shell produces the *identical* output as the reference shell.
+Then move on to trace file *trace02.txt*, and so on.
-
-The
-waitpid
-,
-kill
-,
-fork
-,
-execve
-,
-setpgid
-, and
-sigprocmask
-functions will come in very
-handy.
-The WUNTRACED and WNOHANG options to waitpid will also be useful.
-These are described in detail in the text.
+* The *waitpid, kill, fork, execve, setpgid, and sigprocmask* functions will come in very handy.
+The WUNTRACED and WNOHANG options to *waitpid* will also be useful.
+These are described in detail in the optional text.
-
-When you implement your signal handlers, be sure to send SIGINT and
+* When you implement your signal handlers, be sure to send *SIGINT* and *SIGTSTP* signals to the entire foreground process group, using ”*-pid*” instead of ”*pid*” in the argument to the kill function.
+The *sdriver.pl* program tests for this error.
-SIGTSTP
-signals to the
-en-
-tire
-foreground process group, using ”
--pid
-” instead of ”
-pid
-” in the argument to the
-kill
-function.
-The
-sdriver.pl
-program tests for this error.
 
 One of the tricky parts of the assignment is deciding on the allocation of work between the waitfg